International Conference „Business and Human Rights Governance Challenges in Times of Complexity and Crisis?“

 The Friedrich-Alexander-University Erlangen-Nuremberg, in collaboration with the International Nuremberg Principles Academy and the City of Nuremberg, organized the International Conference on „Business and Human Rights Governance Challenges in Times of Complexity and Crisis“ from September 24-26, 2023.
 Approximately 100 participants from around the world, including professors, representatives from civil society and business

 sectors, as well as PhD and Master students from FAU and other international universities, actively participated in this three-day conference.
+A significant number of participants attended virtually, given that all the sessions were streamed online.

 After the Nuremberg International Human Rights Award Ceremony and the Nuremberg Peace Table (Nürnberger Friedenstafel) on Sunday, September 24, 2023, the conference commenced in Courtroom 600 of the Palace of Justice in Nuremberg.
 Professor Christoph Safferling, the Director of the International Nuremberg Principles Academy, opened the conference with a welcome speech, followed by a keynote address delivered by Professor Andrew Clapham from the Geneva Graduate Institute.